nickmvincent/cmpt120_fall2024/course_details/readings.md

 ## Week 8

-During week 8, you should read
+Starting Week 8, you should read the following items.
+Because of our midterm timing, these may extend into Week 9 (the Week 9 reading list is much shorter).

 - Runestone Chapter 4, which covers the `turtle` module and drawing images in Python
   - [4.1](https://runestone.academy/runestone/books/published/thinkcspy/PythonTurtle/intro-HelloLittleTurtles.html)